Call us to set up an appointment! 765.962.9900

 Schedule a Richmond chiropractic appointment to see your Richmond chiropractic back pain specialist about your Richmond back pain and sciatica to take the curiosity out of the question about MRI’s role in your Richmond back pain treatment plan.

-Richmond MRIs for spinal stenosis may be revealing…or confusing.
+Richmond MRIs for spinal stenosis may be revealing…or puzzling.